Understanding Organisations, Management and Interprofessional Practice (L5096)

 You do this through examining the policy context, theory and research evidence on partnership and interprofessional practice, and applying these to a piece of work undertaken on your placement (which runs concurrently).

-You work in student-led learning groups, in which, week by week, you identify, research and share the knowledge you need in order to critically evaluate your own partnership practice - which helps to enhance your experience of team-working.
+You work in student-led learning groups, in which, week by week, you identify, research and share the knowledge you need in order to critically evaluate your own partnership practice – which also helps to enhance your experience of team-working.

 Teaching